wp-plugins/chamber-dashboard-business-directory/readme.txt

 For full instructions about how to use the plugin, go to [Chamber Dashboard Documentation](http://chamberdashboard.com/support/documentation)

+= Other Chamber Dashboard Plugins =
+* [Chamber Dashboard Events Calendar](https://wordpress.org/plugins/chamber-dashboard-events-calendar/) - Display a calendar of your organization's events
-If you want to track the people associated with businesses in your organization, check out [the Chamber Dashboard CRM](https://wordpress.org/plugins/chamber-dashboard-crm/) plugin!
+* [Chamber Dashboard CRM](https://wordpress.org/plugins/chamber-dashboard-crm/) - Keep track of the people associated with your organization and their activities

-More features coming soon!
-Chamber Dashboard is in the early stages of its development.
-By the end of 2014, it will include membership management, event sign-up and management, and much more.
+* Chamber Dashboard Member Manager - coming soon!
+Track membership levels and benefits, collect membership payments online

+Many more features coming soon!

 == Installation ==
 = Using The WordPress Dashboard =